-Charles Murray is the W. H. Brady Scholar at the American Enterprise Institute and a Member of the Board of Advisors for the Independent Institute.
+Charles Murray is the F. A. Hayek Chair in Cultural Studies at the American Enterprise Institute.
 He received his Ph.D. in political science from the Massachusetts Institute of Technology and he has been Senior Fellow at the Manhattan Institute for Policy Research, Research Scientist with the American Institutes for Research, Peace Corps Volunteer and US-AID contractor in Thailand.

 His articles have appeared in many publications including Commentary, The New Republic, National Review, The New Criterion, The Weekly Standard, The Washington Post, The Public Interest, Wall Street Journal, and The New York Times.